pagkly/Zed/Investopedia3/On the Move Mobile Commerce.md

 ## Understanding Mobile Commerce

-Mobile commerce is an increasingly large subset of [electronic commerce](https://www.investopedia.com/terms/e/ecommerce.asp), a model where firms or individuals conduct business over the internet.
+Mobile commerce is an increasingly large subset of [[electronic commerce]](https://www.investopedia.com/terms/e/ecommerce.asp), a model where firms or individuals conduct business over the internet.
 The rapid growth of mobile commerce has been driven by a number of factors, including increased wireless handheld device computing power, a proliferation of m-commerce applications, and the broad resolution of security issues.

 ### The Convenience of Mobile Commerce

 The range of devices capable of mobile commerce is growing.
 For example, digital wallets like Apple Pay and Android Pay let customers make in-store purchases without the inconvenience of swiping cards.
-And during the mid-2010s, [social media](https://www.investopedia.com/terms/s/social-media.asp) platforms, such as Facebook, Twitter, Pinterest, and Instagram launched "buy buttons" on their mobile platforms, enabling users to conveniently make purchases from other retailers, directly from these social media sites.
+And during the mid-2010s, [[social media]](https://www.investopedia.com/terms/s/social-media.asp) platforms, such as Facebook, Twitter, Pinterest, and Instagram launched "buy buttons" on their mobile platforms, enabling users to conveniently make purchases from other retailers, directly from these social media sites.

 **As content delivery over wireless devices becomes more streamlined, secure, and scalable, digital commerce transactions are likely to continue climbing.**